 Growing your own food or flowers comes with a sense of achievement, not to mention the beautiful or tasty product that comes from it.
-Gardening doesn’t have to be difficult or even require a backyard.
+While there are some traditional tips, tricks, rules, and necessities for home gardeners, gardening doesn’t have to be complicated or even require a backyard.
 With the help of some containers, you can grow your very own plants in the comfort of your home or a patio.
 Keep reading to learn about important aspects of container gardening.

 Before planting anything, you should carefully consider the vessel in which you’d like to grow your plant(s).
 Any food-safe container with good drainage can work for gardening, but some containers are better suited for the task than others.
 The larger the container, the more soil and moisture it will retain, making its contents easier to care for.